About the Harry S. Truman Scholarship

 USC Application Timeline

-December 2017 – Early February 2018: University nominees collaborate with AHF staff to develop and finalize application materials.
+December 2018 – February 2019: Endorsed candidates collaborate with AHF staff to develop and finalize application materials.

-- A one page cover letter highlighting why you are a potential Truman Scholar.
-Please include your name, USC ID number, phone number, email address, major(s) and minor(s).
+- One-page Cover Letter highlighting why you are a potential Truman Scholar.
+Include name, USC ID number, phone number, email address, major(s) and minor(s).

 - Describe one specific example of your leadership which shows the type of leader you are, how you make decisions, and how you get others to follow you.
 Include 1-2 sentences identifying a Referee who could confirm this example of your leadership in a future letter of recommendation.
 (2,000 characters)